cs1302uga/cs1302-hw04/README.md

 1. Now, use Git to commit the changes that you made to your source code to your local copy of the repository using the command below.
-Don't forget the string associated with the `-m` (message) option to give a brief, one sentence description of the changes you made to the source code.
+Don't forget the string associated with the `-m` (message) option to give a brief, one-sentence description of the changes you made to the source code.
 Feel free to change the message after `-m` in the command below.